Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Existing CAM Models Lack a Memory Continuum

 Here we review existing CAM architectures.
 Unless otherwise specified, we consider networks with $N$ neurons and dense binary activations (i.e., $N$-dimensional vectors with activations of 1 or -1 in each entry).

-Hopfield networks ~\cite{hopfield1982neural} (Fig. \ref{fig:schematics}a) can store up to $\approx0.14N$ random binary patterns.
-Beyond this capacity, the network demonstrates a memory cliff ~\cite{nadal1986networks, crisanti1986saturation, dominguez2007information} (Fig. \ref{fig:existing_nets}a).
+Hopfield networks~\cite{hopfield1982neural} (Fig.~\ref{fig:schematics}a) can store up to $\approx0.14N$ random binary patterns.
+Beyond this capacity, the network demonstrates a memory cliff~\cite{nadal1986networks, crisanti1986saturation} (Fig.~\ref{fig:existing_nets}a).
 The recurrent weights in the Hopfield network may be set by a pseudoinverse learning rule~\cite{personnaz1985information}, where the network is guaranteed to store up to $N$ linearly independent patterns.
-However, storing more than $N/2$ patterns results in vanishing basins of attraction around each fixed point \cite{personnaz1986collective, kanter1987associative} (Fig. \ref{fig:existing_nets}b).
-Bounded synapse models~\cite{parisi1986memory, fusi2007limits, van2012soft} on the other hand, do not exhibit a memory cliff in the same sense as the classic Hopfield network, however, attempted storage of a large number of patterns results in complete loss of a large fraction of the stored patterns with only $\approx0.04N$ patterns correctly recalled (Fig. \ref{fig:existing_nets}c).
+However, storing more than $N/2$ patterns results in vanishing basins of attraction around each fixed point~\cite{personnaz1986collective, kanter1987associative} (Fig.~\ref{fig:existing_nets}b).
+Bounded synapse models~\cite{parisi1986memory, fusi2007limits, van2012soft} on the other hand, do not exhibit a memory cliff in the same sense as the classic Hopfield network, however, attempted storage of a large number of patterns results in complete loss of a large fraction of the stored patterns with only $\approx0.04N$ patterns correctly recalled (Fig.~\ref{fig:existing_nets}c).

 Hopfield networks with sparse inputs store sparse $\{0,1\}$ binary patterns with a fraction $p$ of non-zero entries, instead of the usual dense $\{-1,1\}$ patterns~\cite{tsodyks1988enhanced}.
-They can store a larger number of sparse patterns, given by $(p|\ln(p)|)^{-1}N$, such that the product of number of patterns times information per pattern is constant.
-However, the tradeoff between pattern number and pattern information here is due to the input patterns rather than the network -- each pattern is still fully recalled, with a memory cliff at the pattern capacity (Fig. \ref{fig:existing_nets}d).
-The same network operating on the same dataset does not exhibit a tradeoff between pattern number and pattern information.
-Sparse Hopfield networks on the other hand, have sparse connectivity ~\cite{dominguez2007information}, but store dense $\{-1,1\}$ patterns.
-These networks present a narrow memory continuum (Fig. \ref{fig:existing_nets}e), however they have a very low capacity.
+They can alternatively store a larger number of sparse patterns, given by $(p|\ln(p)|)^{-1}N$, such that the product of number of patterns times information per pattern is constant.
+However, the tradeoff between pattern number and pattern information arises for differently structured sets of input patterns rather than from flexibility of the network -- every stored pattern is either fully recalled or all patterns are lost to a memory cliff at the pattern capacity (Fig.~\ref{fig:existing_nets}d).
+In other words, a single network presented with a single type (sparsity level) of data does not exhibit a tradeoff between pattern number and pattern information.
+Sparse Hopfield networks have sparse connectivity~\cite{dominguez2007information} but store dense $\{-1,1\}$ patterns.
+These networks present a narrow memory continuum (Fig.~\ref{fig:MESH_CAM_resutls}b,~\ref{fig:existing_nets}e), however they have a very low capacity.